 Note: Due to the COVID-19 outbreak, we will not be involved in the Standard Dome sharing option this season.
 All standard domes will be reserved for individual travelers or travelers from the same reservation group.

 Regular departures on fixed dates as specified below.

 Fixed Dates 2021-2022

 The trip starts and ends in Punta Arenas or Puerto Natales.
 All flights should arrive before 9:30 AM on the first day.
 All onward flights should leave after 8 PM on the last day.
-If you’d like to start or end your trip in El Calafate (Argentina), please ask your travel expert.

 The easy trip options do not demand extensive physical activity, other than walking a maximum of two consecutive hours over fairly flat terrain.
 We stop as many times as necessary depending on the rhythm of the group.
 Travelers doing the active excursions will find them more energetic and to enjoy these more active treks it is essential to be in shape before arriving.
 All trails visited in the programs are under 1,000m / 3,000ft high so passengers don’t need to worry about altitude.

 The weather in Patagonia can be difficult at times.
 We reserve the right to change the order of the days in any itinerary at the discretion of the trip guide based on operational considerations.
 The trip guide can modify, change or eliminate any part of the itinerary according to these considerations.

 In Torres del Paine and throughout Patagonia, transportation is in minivans that seat from 8 to 14 people.
 Pick-up/drop-off times shown in the Weekly Transfer Board are approximate and will be confirmed by our local operations team.
 An exclusive toll-free emergency number will be available for anyone needing additional support while they are in Chile.